scribu/wp-front-end-editor/readme.txt

 `var_dump(PHP_VERSION);`
 <br>

-= I double-click and nothing happens =
+= Nothing happens after activating it =

 1. Make sure you're logged in and have the appropriate capabilities.
 2. See [Common Mistakes in Themes](http://scribu.net/wordpress/front-end-editor/common-mistakes-in-themes.html).